TheGuyWithoutH/Node-tion/README.md

 <img src="https://github.com/user-attachments/assets/0f56020c-70d6-4028-9d12-2303988bdf4b" width="150">

-# BalduchColab - A Decentralized Block Editor App Based on Peritext
+# Node-tion - A Decentralized Block Editor App Based on Peritext

 ## Introduction

-BalduchColab is a decentralized rich text block editor based on [Peritext](https://www.inkandswitch.com/peritext/) CRDT algorithm, built in Go and React.
+Node-tion is a decentralized rich text block editor based on [Peritext](https://www.inkandswitch.com/peritext/) CRDT algorithm, built in Go and React.
 It uses a Peerster network to share document updates among peers in the network.
 Our objective is to make a user friendly application that can be installed to try out a Peritext like algorithm that includes blocks.

 ## Installation